webguru103/smooch-docs/pages/docs/api-quickstart.md

 Next, you need to deploy a server and expose a POST `/messages` endpoint to receive user messages.
 All you want to do for now is log those messages.

 We wrote our server in Node.js and used a service called [ngrok](https://ngrok.com/) to create a secure tunnel to localhost.
-If you need inspiration, check out the complete [code](#code) at the end of this quickstart.
+If you need inspiration, check out the complete [code](https://github.com/smooch/smooch-api-quickstart-example).

 ## Create a webhook